-Digital twins are real-time, virtual representations of physical system components~\cite{kritzinger2018digital}, i.e., models (e.g., of engineering, conceptual, or machine learning kinds) and data representing these components.
-They govern smart ecosystems by providing mechanisms and services to assess, simulate, and control the physical infrastructure of smart ecosystems for optimal behavior~\cite{MSW24}.
-Thus, ensuring the proper evolution of digital twins is key to developing sustainable smart ecosystems.
+Digital twins are real-time, virtual representations of physical system components~\cite{kritzinger2018digital}.
+They govern smart ecosystems and provide essential mechanisms and services to assess, simulate, and control the physical infrastructure of smart ecosystems for optimal behavior~\cite{michael2024explaining}.
+Thus, to ensure the technical sustainability of smart ecosystems, first, the technical sustainability of digital twins must be managed.
+Changes in digital twins boil down to a heterogeneous set of components, including software, hardware, middleware, and IoT devices.
+The interdependency of concerns severely hinders the applicability of software engineering techniques and even challenges the very understanding of evolutionary needs.

-Unfortunately, changes in digital twins often entail changes in software components, physical components, middleware---and various combinations of these.
-This interdependency of concerns severely hinders the applicability of software engineering techniques and even challenges the very understanding of evolutionary needs.
-To help software engineers apply their expertise in digital twin evolution scenarios, we provide a case-based demonstration of the 7R taxonomy} in this paper.
-The 7R taxonomy of digital twin evolution framework~\cite{david2023towards} defines seven elementary activities to support the technical sustainability of digital twins.
+To help software engineers apply their expertise in digital twin evolution scenarios, we provide a \textit{case-based demonstration of the 7R taxonomy} in this paper.
+The 7R taxonomy of digital twin evolution~\cite{david2023towards} defines seven elementary activities to support the technical sustainability of digital twins.

 This paper is structured as follows.
 In \secref{sec:case}, we elaborate on a case of an evolving smart ecosystem, driven by digital twin evolution.
 In \secref{sec:action-points}, we recommend action points to apply the 7R taxonomy.
 In \secref{sec:conclusion}, we draw the conclusions.
 We provide background information about key concepts in sidebars.